verhas/javageci/MODULES.md

 *Note:* that there is an annotation interface named `Generated` in the JDK.
 That annotation has a retention policy `SOURCE`, which means that the compiled class byte code does not contain this annotation and thus cannot be reflectively queried.
-This there is the need for this annotation.
+This is the reason why there is the need for the `@Generated` annotation in this module.

 ### `core`